The Child of Heaven

-“Yes, it is far away in human terms.
-In your terms, it’s twenty light-years away.”
+“It is in human terms.
+It’s twenty light-years away.”

-“That’s very far, indeed.
+“That’s far, indeed.
 How did you get here?”

 “I cannot reveal the means of my transport.”

 “Is that so?
 It must be a secret mission.
-Why did you come all the way here?”
+Why did you come here?”

 What a funny child.
 I’ll play along with this game until I figure out how to find his parents.